3 Self-confidence: How can we get more?Jill Loree2023-11-23T13:41:14+00:00

 Elusive as a full moon on a dark and cloudy night, self-confidence can be hard to pin down.
 Truth is, we know it when we feel it.
 And we’ve all felt it, at least a time or two.
 It’s that moment when we’re solid and we know what needs to happen.
 We align with our truest nature and live from our real self.

 Our real self is the most alive part of us that expresses itself freely when liberated from the layers of doubt that so often gunk up the works.
 If we’re a healthy and mature person, we’re nearly always reacting from this place.
 Our intuition is guiding us and we can totally trust ourselves.

 Too often, though, that’s not where we’re coming from.
-We’re riddled with fears that drive distracting compulsions, and all our layers of error and illusion only pull us further into error and illusion, robbing us of peace.
+We’re up to our ears with fears that drive distracting compulsions.
+And all our layers of error and illusion only pull us further into error and illusion, robbing us of peace.
 The whole point, then, of all this self-searching work is to free ourselves from those obstructing layers so our real self can get into the driver’s seat.

 Our real self is right there under our noses, but for the most part, we’ve lost sight of it.
 Since we’re not in touch with it much of the time, we prefer to go on expressing another version of ourselves—the part that lives on compulsive drives and impulses.
 Thing is, that part is not who we really and truly are, and it blocks our intuition.
 Here’s the kicker: whatever comes from this other level is not expressing our real feelings, for those can only come from our real self.

 The misguided belief that blocks the Real Self